 Zen CTSS is a ‘live’ simulator that allows tactical exercises with troops, as in actual battlefield, complete with own and enemy forces in terrains of choice.
 Commanders at all levels can carry out maneuvers of all operations of war.
 The simulator assimilates lasers fired from different weapon systems and effectively records the result of the engagement.
 It enables use of personal weapons, Battalion-support weapons and all major combat firing weapon systems in actual or simulated form.
 It simulates Artillery fire and minefield from specified regions.

-Zen Combat Training Simulator System (ZEN CTSS) uses harness sets for man and machine and integrates GPS, Control Unit and the Communication Module.
-Alarm units are activated on being hit and the nature of alarm varies depending on the severity of injury/damage the hit would cause.
-The tactical simulator deactivates and records the damage and enables resetting.
-The initiative is always with commanders.
-The exercise is initiated by the umpire through Umpire Control Gun.
+The outdoor simulator uses harness sets for man and machine and the system is integrated with GPS, control unit and communication module.
+Alarm unit is activated on being hit and the nature of alarm varies depending on the severity of injury/damage.
+It deactivates the harness set in the event of a kill and records the damage.
+It enables resetting.
+The initiative is with Commanders.
+The exercise is initiated through Umpire Control Gun.

-Zen Combat Training Simulator System is ideal for all Army Tactical Forces in training in near real scenarios and enables training of large troops in a cohesive manner in confidentiality.
+The simulator is ideal for training all Army tactical forces in near-real scenarios and enables training of large troops in a cohesive manner in confidentiality.

 - Laser-based, real time, force-on-force training system

 - Collective training of troops from Section to Brigade plus